 Financial instruments, incorporating financial assets and financial liabilities are recognised when the entity becomes a party to the contractual provisions of the instrument.

 Financial instruments are initially measured at fair value plus transaction costs.
 Financial instruments are classified and measured as set out below.

-k) Financial instruments (continued)
+c) Income tax (continued)

 Derecognition